standford-cs224w/food-recipe-recommendation/README.md

 2. Processing users:
     In order to generate user nodes, we only retrieve their IDs from `interactions_train.csv` as they do not contain rich properties.
     Notes:
     - Originally, we intented to consider `techniques` as a property for user ndoes, but they seem to be based on all the edges (interactions).
-Considering we split the edges into training, validation, and test sets, adding `techniques` might resules in biased evaluation results.
+Considering we split the edges into training, validation, and test sets, adding `techniques` might lead to biased evaluation results.

     - `interactions_train.csv` contains all the users, hence there is no unseen users for validation and testing.
 We tested it out by running the following script:
         ```